Damario Ambrose

-Early years
+Early life

 Ambrose was born in Mobile, Alabama and attended Davidson High School.
 After his Senior season in high school, Ambrose was selected to the second-team all-region honors.
 He was ranked the No. 19 prospect in State of Alabama and was ranked the No. 35 strong side defensive end in the nation.

 College career

 Ambrose played at the University of Arkansas.
 He finished college with 79 tackles, 6.5 sacks and a forced fumble.

 In his Freshman season, he finished the season with 12 tackles and a sack.
 In 2007, he received the SEC First-team All-Freshman honors.
 On October 1, 2007, Ambrose was named the SEC Defensive Lineman of the Week for his performance against North Texas in which Arkansas Razorbacks won the game 66–7.

 In his Sophomore season, he finished the season with 21 tackles along with 2 sacks.

 In the Junior season, he played and started 13 games in which he had 13 tackles.
 On November 7, 2009, he recorded 3 tackles against South Carolina in which Arkansas wins the game 33–16.

 In his Senior season, he finished the season with 33 tackles, 3.5 sacks, a pass defended and a Forced fumble.
 On September 18, 2010, he recorded 4 tackles along with 2 sacks and a forced fumble against Georgia as Arkansas wins 31–24.